 So you may ask yourself what is with the title of this blog…Feel Good vs. A Real Good Sponsor…I only named it that because I chose the Feel Good and it got me in trouble so now I have a Real Good which is keeping me on the path in recovery.

 The Feel Good Sponsor…

-I got out of treatment and I knew I had to find a Sponsor…okay, how do I do this…what do I say…what should they look like…there were so many questions and I didn’t have any answers because I never asked when I was in treatment (first mistake).
+Symptoms of alcohol withdrawal can range from mild to serious.
+Learn how withdrawal symptoms are treated at an alcohol detox clinic.
+When I got out of the detox treatment center, I knew I had to find a Sponsor…okay, how do I do this…what do I say…what should they look like…there were so many questions and I didn’t have any answers because I never asked when I was in treatment (first mistake).
 When I got out of treatment I was fragile, emotional and unstable.
 I found a Sponsor that I thought would comfort these things and help my “fragile” state and by that I mean have pity on me, not actually HELP me let it go.